joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5790813/2024/09/29/indonesia-soccer-players/

 **Mets limping to finish line but can still clinch: 'We gotta get it done'**\
-`Some of the Mets' best hitters are scuffling at the plate and now their postseason hinge on snapping out of it.`\
+`Some of the Mets' best hitters are scuffling at the plate and now their postseason hinges on snapping out of it.`\
 https://nytimes.com/athletic/5802332/2024/09/29/mets-wild-card-scenarios/

 **NMSU investigating OC's decade-old, derogatory tweets**\